 Standalone - client-side license acquisition is managed by the user through use of a licensing file (*.alf).
 This file can be saved, copied and backed-up as required.
-The .alf file is reusable on a home computer (in accordance with the EULA) by copying the file to a specific folder on that computer then adding the file as part of Standalone License Configuration.
+The .alf file is reusable on a home computer (in accordance with the EULA) simply by copying the file to a specific folder on that computer and then adding the file as part of Standalone License Configuration.

-This license type is ideal for a single workstation and solo designer and requires no active internet connection.
+This license type is ideal for a single workstation and solo designer, and requires no active internet connection.

 License Availability, Selection and Configuration

 Whether using an On-Demand license and Standalone license, the Available Licenses region of the page will automatically present the specific licenses available to you.
-Choose the license that you want to use then click on the applicable command, depending on how you want to use that license.
+Choose the license that you want to use and then click on the applicable command, depending on how you want to use that license.

 All purchased licenses associated to your account, and that are allocated to you for use, will be presented here.
-This includes Altium Designer licenses and any licensing associated with certain paid/licensed extension-delivered functionality.
+This includes Altium Designer licenses, and any licensing associated with certain paid/licensed extension-delivered functionality.

 Account management of any type should never feel burdensome.
-With the Dashboard, being able to manage all aspects of an organization's account is both intuitive and expedient, and all from one convenient location.
-The Dashboard will even notify of pending items requiring action, such as renewing a subscription that is about to expire - and enable renewal to be conducted right there-and-then, online and hassle free, allowing your organization to remain licensed with continuous subscription and access to all the benefits that entails.
+With the Dashboard, being able to manage all aspects of an organization's account is both intuitive and expedient, and all from the one convenient location.
+The Dashboard will even notify of pending items requiring action, such as renewing that subscription that is about to expire - and enable renewal to be conducted right there-and-then, online and hassle free, allowing the organization to remain licensed with continuous subscription and access to all the benefits that entails.